Overview

 Implementing Partners can provide two types of leadership: Ambassadors & Regional Managers, outlined below.

-Ambassadors are made aware of new CarePortal requests and Church responses for the purpose of helping to spark collaboration between churches, community partnerships, and coaching/support opportunities with church ministry teams.
+Church Ambassadors are made aware of new CarePortal requests and Church responses for the purpose of helping to spark collaboration between churches, community partnerships, and coaching/support opportunities with church ministry teams.

 Who is a Regional Manager and what can they do?

 If an implementing partner is seeking to launch a new county with CarePortal, they will need to provide a Regional Manager to oversee that county.
 Each active county is assigned one Regional Manager who works in partnership with other area leaders to determine each county's system settings.
 Regional Managers are dynamic leaders who can serve in multiple ways for multiple members of the CarePortal network.
 Since they are defined by a geography instead of a relationship, Regional Managers will see all churches, agencies, and requests located within the county (or set of counties) they're assigned to in their CarePortal dashboard.
-The relationship with each requesting partner or agency is led by the local Regional Manager, since requests are based on the geography of where the family in need lives, and will notify local churches regardless of which implementing partner or ambassador they are being served by.
-Many Regional Managers also play the role of Ambassadors for the churches they support, but some choose to equip others in their organization to serve in the Ambassador role for a select set of churches within their county or counties.
+The relationship with each requesting partner or agency is led by the local Regional Manager, since requests are based on the geography of where the family in need lives, and will notify local churches regardless of which implementing partner or church ambassador they are being served by.
+Many Regional Managers also play the role of Church Ambassadors for the churches they support, but some choose to equip others in their organization to serve in the Church Ambassador role for a select set of churches within their county or counties.

 Who is an IP Admin and what can they do?